Indré Rockefeller: Career

 In 2009, Rockefeller worked as First Assistant to the Editor-in-Chief of Vogue in New York City.
-After another year at ModeWalk, Inc. in Palo Alto, California, she joined Moda Operandi, where she served as the creative director until 2014, when she became the US president of Delpozo, a Spanish luxury brand.
+After another year at ModeWalk, Inc. in Palo Alto, California, she joined Moda Operandi, where she served as the creative director until 2014, when she became the US president of Delpozo (Jesús del Pozo), a Spanish luxury brand.
 In 2015, she and Andy Krantz founded Paravel, a sustainable luggage brand.
 Rockefeller is a member of the Young Fellows Steering Committee of the Frick Collection.

 Personal life

 She married Justin Rockefeller, son of Jay and Sharon Percy Rockefeller, in 2006.
 They have two daughters and reside in New York City.